remre/todo_assignment_bizcuit/README.md

 ## Testing

-- Vitest and Supertest are used for testing the backend.
+- Vitest and Supertest are used for testing the `backend`.
 To run the tests, navigate to the backend directory and run:

 ```bash
 npm test